ddadaal/next-typed-api-routes/README.md

 # Tips

-- Currently all schemas and models must have globally unique name.
-This limitation might be relaxed in a future release
+- All schemas and used models must have globally unique name
 - Return a `{ [statusCode]: payload }` object in a route to take advantages of response body type check and faster JSON serialization

 # Thanks